verboompj/arc_kubernetes/arc_enabled_k3s.md

 As a hypervisor I chose to run Proxmox VE, it is available for free and offers a very rich featureset, including HA, FT, Hardware Pass-through, etc.
 I don't actually need most of these features for this deployment, buit it does serve other purposes next to this case.
 [Proxmox VE Website](https://www.proxmox.com/en/downloads)

-On top of proxmox, as virtual machines, I use Ubuntu Server LTS 22.04 Its been around and is widely supported.
-For this deployment I need 3 instances.
-These instances will be deployed with the Kubernetes runtime.
+On top of proxmox, as virtual machines, I use Ubuntu Server LTS 22.04.
+22.04 has been around for a while now and is widely supported for all types of hardware and deployments.
+For this deployment I need 3 instances, and all 3 instances will be deployed with a Kubernetes runtime later on.
 In proxmox, I created 3 servers, I chose to run an UEFI BIOS (mark-out pre-enroll keys in the wizard), 2 cores, 12 Gb ram, 60Gib disk.

 ![](https://github.com/verboompj/arc_kubernetes/blob/main/pictures/proxmox_host.png)